18.1 – Trading Range

 Stocks can trade in the range for two reasons:

-- When there are no meaningful fundamental triggers that can move the stock – These triggers are usually quarterly/ annual result announcement, new products launches, new geographic expansions, change in management, joint ventures, mergers, acquisitions etc. When there is nothing exciting or nothing bad about the company the stock tends to trade in a trading range.
-The range under these circumstances could be quite long lasting until a meaningful trigger occurs
+- When there are no meaningful fundamental triggers that can move the stock, these triggers are quarterly/ annual result announcements, new product launches, new geographic expansions, change in management, joint ventures, mergers, acquisitions, etc. When nothing is exciting or nothing bad about the company, the stock tends to trade in a trading range.
+The range under these circumstances could be quite long-lasting until a meaningful trigger occurs.

-- In anticipation of a big announcement – When market anticipates a big corporate announcement the stock can swing in either directions based on the outcome of the announcement.
-Till the announcement is made both buyers and sellers would be hesitant to take action and hence the stock gets into the range.
+- In anticipation of a big announcement – When the market anticipates a big corporate announcement, the stock can swing in either direction based on the announcement’s outcome.
+Till the announcement is made both buyers and sellers would be hesitant to take action, and hence the stock gets into the range.
 The range under such circumstances can be short-lived lasting until the announcement (event) is made.

 The stock after being in the range can break out of the range.
 The range breakout more often than not indicates the start of a new trend.
-The direction in which the stock will breakout depends on the nature of the trigger or the outcome of the event.
+The direction in which the stock will breakout depends on the nature of the trigger or the event’s outcome.
 What is more important is the breakout itself, and the trading opportunity it provides.

-A trader will take a long position when the stock price breaks the resistance levels and will go short after the stock price breaks the support level.
+A trader will take a long position when the stock price breaks the resistance levels and will go short after the support level breaks.

 Think of the range as an enclosed compression chamber where the pressure builds up on each passing day.
 With a small vent, the pressure eases out with a great force.
 This is how the breakout happens.
 However, the trader needs to be aware of the concept of a ‘false breakout’.